 If you want to make a gigantic omelette, then ostrich eggs are the biggest fresh eggs available.
 However, if you just want to look at a big egg and not eat it, you could always try to track down one from Madagascar’s elephant bird.
 The birds themselves have been extinct for about 300 years, but when they were alive they were popping out eggs with a circumference of over 1m, the largest in history.
 One of these eggs sold for over £66,000 at a 2013 auction, although, if you’re desperate, there seem to be examples for just £2-3,000 available on eBay (postage not included).

 It’s probably no surprise, but the world’s smallest eggs are laid by one of the world’s smallest birds.
-Vervain hummingbirds, from the Caribbean, are the second smallest bird (after the bee hummingbird) and lay eggs that are just 1cm long – too tiny to be worth cooking and eating.
+Vervain hummingbirds, from the Caribbean, are the second smallest bird (after the bee hummingbird) and lay eggs that are just 1cm long.

 If MasterChef is to be believed, then quail eggs are the smallest (bird) eggs that people ever bother having for dinner.
 The eggs are thought of as a bit of a delicacy, but they’re about the same price as normal, chicken eggs, so you don’t have to be posh to eat them.
 Having said that, they are tiny, and the bobwhite quail lays them 28 at a time (more than any other species), so really they should be even cheaper.